 In 2008 I returned to Indonesia, to Marau.
 Our focus there was to prevent illegal migration and trafficking.
 We offered programmes as opportunities of empowerment: awareness programmes, skill training, and income generating activities.

 At this time we are in the process of adaptation as we learn to recognize the value of our working together in Partnership in the area of educational services.
-We are searching for ways to explore deeper our calling as Good Shepherd Mission Partners.
-We hope to influence the students and their parents to appreciate that ‘a person is more valuable than the whole world.’
+We are searching for ways to explore deeper our calling as Good Shepherd Partners-in-Mission.
+We hope to influence the people in our ministries to appreciate that ‘a person is more valuable than the whole world.’

-In my journey I meet city women and children, and encounter the uniqueness of their lived experiences.
-Some of them have invited me to face the world with a faith which balances reflection and action.
+Throughout my journey I have met city women and children, and encounter the uniqueness of their lived experiences.
+Some of them invited me to face the world with a faith which balances reflection and action.
 This is especially true when we meet the people who live on the margins of our society - economically or because of communication failures.